 In spite of this, God loved Adam and Eve!
 He clothed them with a covering that required the shedding of innocent blood—something that their self-effort could not accomplish.
 God gave them hope by communicating the first of many prophesies revealing that God would send His Son to pay the price of our sin by His shed blood on the cross (Gen. 3:15).
 This was the Creator’s plan for all humanity to be restored to a relationship with Him!

 God sent His Son Jesus to earth to be born of a virgin.
 He lived a sinless life.
-He taught all who would listen of God’s message of redemption.
-Luke 24:45-47 tells us, “He opened their minds to understand the Scriptures, and said to them, ‘Thus it is written, that the Christ should suffer and on the third day rise from the dead, and that repentance for the forgiveness of sins should be proclaimed in His name to all nations.’”
+He taught all who would listen about God’s message of redemption.
+Luke 24:45-47 tells us that Christ opened the minds of His audience to understand the Scriptures that foretold of His suffering, His resurrection from the dead, and the forgiveness that all nations can have by repenting when His name is preached.
 He willingly went to the cross.
 He took our sins upon Himself.
 He paid the penalty for our sin that we deserve to pay.
-He rose from the grave demonstrating His power over death.
+He rose from the grave, demonstrating His power over death.
 The Creator’s requirement for the cleansing of sin was accomplished by Christ’s shed blood and death on the cross.

 This is the Good News for every tribe and nation.
 Everyone is invited to come to the Creator through His Son, Jesus Christ!

-He has demonstrated His love.
-“But God shows His love for us in that while we were still sinners, Christ died for us.”
-Romans 5:8
+But God commendeth (shows) His love toward us, in that, while we were yet sinners, Christ died for us. –Romans 5:8

-For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”
-Romans 6:23
+For the wages of sin is death, but the gift of God is eternal life through Christ Jesus our Lord. –Romans 6:23

-He invites all people to come to Him.
-“This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth.
-For there is one God, and there is one mediator between God and men, the man Christ Jesus.”
-I Timothy 2:3-5
+For this is good and acceptable in the sight of God our Saviour: Who will have all men to be saved, and to come unto the knowledge of the truth.
+For there is one God, and one mediator between God and men, the man Christ Jesus. –I Timothy 2:3-5

 If you believe that Jesus, the Son of God, died on the cross and arose from the grave to take your sin away, then pray in faith admitting you have sinned against God and ask Him for forgiveness.
 Abandon your former ways of worship (II Corinthians 6:14-18).
 He will give you His Spirit to dwell in you (Romans 15:13).
 He will never leave you.
 He has prepared a home for you in His presence (John 14:1-6; 20:31).

-Choosing to worship God His way is the most important decision of your life!
+Choosing to worship God His way is the most important decision of your life.
 This is the way of true worship!